DurgeshKr2242/Kiit-Ecell/README.md

 Points To be noted:
 1. The webpage is best suited for screen size of 1536 x 864.
 Could have made the page responsive if i had a little more time.
 2. Look out for beautiful hover effects in the page.
+3. Look at the attached screen recording to see the full preview of the page.
+4. Did not use any framework like bootstrap because I belivev that it limits the possiblities.

 Screenshots: